fefas/assert-psr-response/README.md

 ## Usage

-The class `AssertPsrResponse` allows the assertion of certain fields of a response.
-That means you don't need to verify the hole response object, instead you can just assert that fields that are relevants for your current workflow:
+The class `AssertPsrResponse` allows the assertion of certain PSR-7 response values.
+That means you don't have to verify the hole PSR-7 response object, instead you can just assert the fields which are relevants for your current
+case:

 ```php
 use Fefas\AssertPsrResponse\AssertPsrResponse;